oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 | ≥ 8G                | About 8G is sufficient |
 | Hibernation needed  | At least equal to physical memory |

+The above values are only recommended settings, the actual value according to their own needs, do not blindly copy the value!

 ```shell
 curl -L https://raw.githubusercontent.com/spiritLHLS/addswap/main/addswap.sh -o addswap.sh && chmod +x addswap.sh && bash addswap.sh
 ```